Corporate governance

 a.
 Remuneration of Directors

-Regarding the decision-making policy for individual remuneration of Directors (hereinafter referred to as the “Decision-making Policy”), the Committee on Personnel and Remuneration, etc., with a majority of the members as Outside Directors, is consulted on the appropriateness of the proposed policy.
+Regarding the decision-making policy for individual remuneration of Directors (hereinafter, “Decision-making Policy”), the Committee on Personnel and Remuneration, etc., with a majority of the members as Outside Directors, is consulted on the appropriateness of the proposed policy.
 The Board of Directors deliberates and makes a resolution based on the report.
-The following is a summary of the Decision-making Policy as of the publication of this report.
+The following is a summary of the Decision-making Policy as of the publication of this data book.

-Bonuses are paid to Directors (excluding Outside Directors) in order to raise awareness of improvement of each fiscal year’s performance.
-The specific amount of remuneration for each individual is calculated by multiplying the performance indicators predetermined by the Board of Directors by a stipulated percentage and the multiplication rate by position predetermined by the Board of Directors.
+Bonuses are paid to Directors (excluding Outside Directors) in order to raise awareness of improvement of each fiscal year’s performance and function as an incentive for continuous improvement of corporate value.
+The specific amount of remuneration for each individual is calculated by multiplying the performance indicators predetermined by the Board of Directors by a stipulated percentage and the multiplication rate based on position predetermined by the Board of Directors.
 The performance indicator is consolidated operating profit from the perspective of company profitability.

 b.
 Remuneration of Audit & Supervisory Board Members

-The remuneration of Audit & Supervisory Board Members shall be limited to monthly fixed remuneration and is determined and paid based on consultations with Audit & Supervisory Board Members.
+The remuneration of Audit & Supervisory Board Members shall be limited to basic remuneration (monthly fixed remuneration) and is determined and paid based on consultations with Audit & Supervisory Board Members.

 Total amount of remuneration by type (Million yen) |